syntasso/kratix-docs/docs/main/05-reference/02-how-kratix-compliments/01-how-kratix-compliments.md

 ---
-description: Learn more about how Kratix compares to other tools in the platform space
+description: Learn more about how Kratix compliments other tools in the platform space
-title: How Kratix Compares
+title: How Kratix Compliments
 id: intro
 ---